anthonycoffey/property-manager-pro/memory-bank/activeContext.md

 - **Seed Script Safety:** The `seedTemplates.js` script now defaults to the emulator and requires explicit confirmation for production operations, enhancing safety.
 - **Property Manager Panel Structure (New Decision 2025-05-24):**
   - Property creation for Property Managers is now handled via a modal triggered by a button, removing the dedicated "Create Property" tab.
 This follows the pattern of the Admin "Add Organization" functionality.
   - The "Invite Resident" tab now embeds the property selection list (`PropertyManagerPropertiesList`) directly, making the selection context clear for inviting residents.
+(Superseded by dropdown)
   - The panel title now displays the fetched Organization Name for better user context.
+- **Property Manager Panel Display and Selection (New Decision 2025-05-24, iteration 2):**
+  - Properties in the "My Properties" tab are displayed in an MUI `Table` showing Name and Address.
+  - Property selection for inviting residents in the "Invite Resident" tab is handled by a new dedicated `PropertySelectorDropdown.tsx` component, displaying Name and Address.
+This replaces the embedded list selector.
+  - This further aligns the PM panel with Admin panel UI patterns (tables for lists, dedicated selectors for forms).
+- **Property Manager Invite Flow Refinements (Feedback-based - 2025-05-24):**
+  - `InviteResidentForm.tsx` title now uses property name.
+  - Layout of `InviteResidentForm.tsx` places email field and send button on the same row.
+  - `Dashboard.tsx` state variables for property selection renamed for clarity (e.g., `selectedPropertyId`).
+  - Divider removed in "Invite Resident" tab for a more unified look between selector and form.

 ## 5. ImportantPatterns & Preferences